 The following table outlines the project information that was provided by the client that will be incorporated into the assessment and proposed infrastructure relating to the project would include:

-No alternatives are provided for the PV or the Grid Connect, and as such, a comparison of the No-go is included as a comparative analysis in Section 9.
+No alternatives are provided for the PV, two routing alternatives for the Grid Connect.
+For the PV, a comparison of the No-go is included as a comparative analysis in Section 9.